1. Overview

 4. Testing the Client

-Next, we’ll write a JUnit test to connect to the web service using the generated client code.
+Next, to test the client, we’ll write a JUnit test to connect to the web service using the generated client code.

-Before we can do that, we need to get the service’s proxy instance at the client end:
+Before running the tests, we need to obtain the proxy instance of the CountryService on the client side:

 @BeforeClass